Tight End Sleepers, Values and Targets

 Strategies involving the tight end position vary from analyst to analyst.
-There are those who believe that it’s an easily replaceable onesie position.
+There are those who believe it’s an easily replaceable onesie position.
 That is, owners only have to start one per team, so there are always a number of decent options available on the waiver wire, and therefore it’s not worth burning an early-round pick on an elite TE.
 Then there are those who believe that drafting an elite TE is a good foundation for a championship roster.
-I used to fall into the latter group, but the position has become deeper in recent years, making it more feasible to rely on breakout/sleeper TEs instead of drafting one early.
-Also, the top TE used to go in the middle of the third round—I remember getting Antonio Gates there frequently—but now owners will need to spend a 1st- or 2nd-round pick to get Rob Gronkowski.
+I typically fall into the latter group, but in recent seasons, I have varied my approach based on the makeup of the position and whether there was a screaming value at the position in the later rounds.

-I’ve divvied up the TEs into three groups: Targets (i.e., players I’m actively targeting in any given draft), Values (going in the 9th-12th round) and Sleepers (13th round or later).
+I’ve divvied up the TEs into three groups: Values (going in the fifth to 13th round), Sleepers (14th round or later), and Targets (i.e., players I’m actively targeting in any given draft).

 - All Premium Content

 - The Most Accurate Rankings Since 2010

 - Highest Scoring Lineup + Top Available Players w/ LeagueSync